-The Certificate Holders have been coordinating with and will coordinate to with DPS and NYSDOT for all work to be performed in the State ROW (CC 68).
+The Certificate Holders have been coordinating with and will continue to coordinate with DPS and NYSDOT for all work to be performed in the State ROW (CC 68), and local municipalities for work to be performed in local roadways.
 Prior to submitting construction plans for any state ROW segment, the Certificate Holders have provided to DPS and NYSDOT a preliminary design intended to avoid conflict with potential future transportation projects that NYSDOT may seek to undertake and have offered to consult with the NYSDOT concerning any comments it may offer and will use reasonable efforts to accommodate any NYSDOT concerns (CC 68).
 Table 12-2 describes the ongoing coordination with NYSDOT.

 Table 12-2.
-NYSDOT Coordination Summary
+NYSDOT Coordination Summar --

 Coordinating Parties Description Current Status Certificate Holders, DPS Staff, NYSDOT All plans and work to be performed in State-owned ROW under NYSDOT's supervision and management.
-Ongoing throughout Certificate Holders, DPS Staff, NYSDOT Staff Certificate Holders shall provide DPS Staff and NYSDOT staff with a preliminary design marked to avoid conflict with potential transportation projects that NYSDOT Staff may seek to undertake in the future and shall offer to consult with NYSDOT Staff concerning any comments it may offer and shall use reasonable efforts to accommodate any NYSDOT concerns (CC 68).
+Ongoing for years and will continue throughout construction.
+Certificate Holders, DPS Staff, NYSDOT Staff Certificate Holders shall provide DPS Staff and NYSDOT staff with a preliminary design marked to avoid conflict with potential transportation projects that NYSDOT Staff may seek to undertake in the future and shall offer to consult with NYSDOT Staff concerning any comments it may offer and shall use reasonable efforts to accommodate any NYSDOT concerns (CC 68).
 Prior to filing any Segment EM&CP involving any such state-owned ROW.
 Certificate Holders, NYSDOT, Agency crossed by project Certificate Holders will consult with each transportation department or agency having jurisdiction over any roads, related structures, and components that will be crossed by the Facility or used for direct access to the Construction Zone.
 If the access road takes direct access from, or lies within the limits of, such roads, the Certificate Holders will notify each relevant transportation department or agency of the approximate date when work will begin (CC 69a).
 During preparation of the EM&CP and when work begins.
 Certificate Holders, NYSDOT, DPS Staff, NYSDEC The Certificate Holders will provide status reports summarizing construction and indicating construction activities and locations scheduled for the next month (CC 47).
 Bi-weekly.

-Where installation of Segment 8 occurs within or involving a road ROW, the Certificate Holders have coordinated or are in the process of coordinating with the jurisdictional municipality or regulatory agency to ensure appropriate protection and safety measures are employed.
+Where installation of Segment 12 occurs within or involving a road ROW, the Certificate Holders have coordinated, and will continue to coordinate with the jurisdictional municipality or regulatory agency to ensure appropriate protection and safety measures are employed.
 The local jurisdictional entity could be the Town, Village, or County highway departments, or the NYSDOT.

-Where New York State Highway ROW is to be occupied, as identified in Table 12-3, all work will be performed in accordance with 17 NYCRR Part 131 of the Highway Law covering Accommodation of Utilities within State Highway ROW and the applicable design standards of the American Association of State Highway Transportation Officials (AASHTO), the guidance in Requirements for the Design and Construction of Underground Utility Installations within the State Highway Right-of-Way (NYSDOT 2007), the Manual of Uniform Traffic Control Devices (MUTCD) (NYSDOT 2008b, USDOT 2009), the Highway Design Manual (NYSDOT), the Policy and Standards for Entrances to State Highways (NYSDOT), the Requirements for the Design and Construction of Underground Utility Installations with the State Highway ROW (NYSDOT 2007), the Accommodation Plan (NYSDOT 1995), and the NYSDOT 2008 Standard Specifications (BMP Document Section 10.1.1).
+Where New York State Highway ROW is to be occupied, as identified in Table 12-3, all work will be performed in accordance with 17 NYCRR Part 131 of the Highway Law covering Accommodation of Utilities within State Highway ROW and the applicable design standards of the American Association of State Highway Transportation Officials (AASHTO), the guidance in Requirements for the Design and Construction of Underground Utility Installations within the State Highway Right-of-Way (NYSDOT 2007), the Manual of Uniform Traffic Control Devices (MUTCD) (NYSDOT 2008b, USDOT 2009), the Highway Design Manual (NYSDOT), the Policy and Standards for Entrances to State Highways (NYSDOT), the Requirements for the Design and Construction of Underground Utility Installations with the State Highways (NYSDOT), the Requirements for the Design and Construction of Underground Utility Installations with the State Highways (NYSDOT), the Requirements for the Design and Construction of Underground Utility Installations with the State Highways (NYSDOT), the Requirements for the Design and Construction of Underground Utility Installations with the State Highway ROW (NYSDOT 2007), the Accommodation Plan (NYSDOT 1995), and the NYSDOT 2008 Standard Specifications (BMP Document

+Section 10.1.1).